aturner-epcc/docs-test2/docs/quick-start/quickstart-developers.md

 gcc/g++ and gfortran.
 The AOCC suite provides AMD Clang/Clang++ and AMD Flang.

-!!!note
+!!! note
     The Intel compilers are not available on ARCHER2.

 ## Useful compiler options